Jotform Form and Submission Limits: What Happens When You Hit Them

 What 'form views' actually means

-This is the limit that catches the most people off guard.
+Form views get a lot of attention because the metric is counted in a way people do not expect, but the allowances are generous enough that it is rarely the limit you hit first.
 A form view is counted every time the form page is loaded in a browser.
 Not per unique visitor.
 Not per session.
 Per page load.

 If someone loads the form, refreshes the page, and loads it again, that is two views.
-If a search engine crawler indexes the page, each crawled page counts as a view.
-If the form is embedded on a blog post that gets 500 visitors a day, even if only 10 people fill it out, that is 500 views per day.
+If a search engine crawler indexes the page, that counts.
+If the form is embedded on a blog post that gets 500 visitors a day, all 500 count even if only 10 people fill it out.

 What happens when you hit each limit